microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 ## Learning Objectives
-In the FHIR Powered Healthcare hack, you will implement healthcare reference architecture samples in Azure to extract, transform and load patient data in standardize FHIR format to a FHIR Compliant store to support patient recrord access frontends.
+In the FHIR Powered Healthcare hack, you will implement healthcare reference architecture samples in Azure to extract, transform and load patient data in standardize FHIR format to a FHIR Compliant store for patient recrord access.
 You will deploy a FHIR Event Processing event-driven architecture to publish FHIR CRUD events to an Event Hub.
 Consumers subcribed to these events can trigger downstream workflows whenever a new event is published.

 To get you started, you will be guided through a sequence of challenges to implement Health Architecture for FHIR server use cases using the following Azure managed services (PaaS):
 1. **[Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/overview)** as a centralized FHIR Compliant data management solution to persist FHIR bundles.